james-stevens/auto-skew-elle/README.md

 # Running this API

 You can run it in test mode by simply running `./auto_sql.py`.
-You python installation will need a few modules which it will complain about, if you don't have!
+Your python installation will need a few modules which it will complain about, if you don't have!

+- request
+- mysqlclient
+- yaml
+- flask

+I built it & run it on Alpine v3.13 and use the `apk py3-` modules than come with alpine.

-This runs it in test mode in a single thread on 127.0.0.1:8000
+Running this way runs it in test mode in a single thread on 127.0.0.1:8000

 To run it in production, you really need to run it through something like `nginx` & `gunicorn`.
 This has all been set up for you in the form of a container.